LydiaOu1054/R_Data_Analytics_Case_Study_1/FitBit__Case_Study_1.md

 Jen Yu Ou
 2023-06-20

-# Step 1: Set the amalyze target:
+# Step 1: Set the analyze target:

     * The overall data are all gadered from the devices, so it can only represents the behaviors of the existing users.